c0510gy/Tabular-method-solver/README.md

 When `getPI()` is executed, it's time to get all the EPI (Essential Prime Implicants) which are the PI that covers minterms that not be covered by any other PIs.

 First of all, we need to uniform the coordinates.
-In this situation, the coordinate means value of minterms.
-For example, if given minterms are `{0, 2, 5, 6, 7, 8, 9, 13}` then we can convert them into this: `{0: 0, 2: 1, 5: 2, 6: 3, 7: 4, 8: 5, 9: 6, 13: 7}` so we can handle minterms much more easier.
+In this situation, the coordinate means the value of minterms.
+For example, if given minterms are `{0, 2, 5, 6, 7, 8, 9, 13}` then we can convert them into this: `{0: 0, 2: 1, 5: 2, 6: 3, 7: 4, 8: 5, 9: 6, 13: 7}` so we can handle minterms much easier.

 This is called Coordinate Compression.
 And it cost `O((N + M)log(N + M))` time.